-How To Make A Paper Mache Hand Puppet
+How to Make a Paper-Mache Hand Puppet

 Puppets have been around for thousands of years.
 They can be made simple or very complex depending on how they will be used.

 The puppeteer brings it to life using his fingers, hands, strings, or rods.
-A puppet is often times referred to as a doll especially when movements are operated by mechanical or electronic gadgets.
+A puppet is oftentimes referred to as a doll especially when movements are operated by mechanical or electronic gadgets.

-Second in popularity to the sock puppet is making a character from paper mache.
+Second in popularity to the sock puppet is making a character from paper-mache.

 - Make the head portion using a round object or a balloon.

-- Tear any paper into soft strips.
-(We always used newspapers.)
+- Tear any paper into soft strips (we always used newspapers).

-- Dip one strip of paper into the flour paste and apply to the round chosen object building up the layers until you are satisfied with the thickness.
+- Dip one strip of paper into the flour paste and apply it to the round chosen object building up the layers until you are satisfied with the thickness.
 If you wish, form ears, nose, eye, and lips.

 - Let dry overnight or longer.

-- Cut the paper portion in half in order to release the object.
+- Cut the paper portion in half in order to release the support object.
 Combine the two halves and reapply paper and glue to make the two halves permanent.
 If working with a balloon, pop it with a needle.

 - Paint the head and face.
 Apply yarn for hair or add other adornments.

-- Sew a piece of cloth which will serve as the puppet’s clothing and cover the hand of the operator.
-One or two fingers will move the head, and the other finger and thumb will move the arms.
-The sleeves of the garment may represent both the arms and the hands, or wooden spoons can be inserted at the end of the sleeves to represent the puppet’s hands.
+- Sew a piece of cloth that will serve as the puppet’s clothing and cover the hand of the operator.
+One or two center fingers will move the head, and the other finger and thumb will move the arms.
+The fabric sleeves of the garment may represent both the arms and the hands, or wooden spoons can be inserted at the end of the sleeves to represent the puppet’s hands.

 You can make puppets and just have fun with them.
 Or your puppets can be part of a story and perform for your self or for an audience.

-What obstacles, life’s lessons, or educational material do the characters need to conquer or overcome.
+- Plot: What obstacles, life’s lessons, or educational material do the characters need to conquer or overcome.

-The story's ending or conclusion.
+- How: The story's ending or conclusion.